apideck-libraries/sdk-python/docs/sdks/employees/README.md

         ],
     }, service_id="salesforce")

-    if res is not None:
+    if res.update_employee_response is not None:
         # handle response
         pass